Nanduvasudevan/Offensive_language_Detection_Codemixed_Data/README.md

 # Offensive_language_Detection_Codemixed_Data
 This repository contains jupyter notebook file to analyse the data and classify whether it is offensive or not.
+I used multi lingual bert for extracting the features from the text and applied deep auto encoders for avoiding the curse of dimensionaity and used as a feature selection then used a lazy classifier.
+Afterall I used LIME for explainable AI inorder to understand which all words are contributing more to the model prediction.